How Queues Work

 3. Communicate Clearly

-- Their position and estimated wait
+Show consumers:- Their position and estimated wait for first-come, first-served queues

 - What happens when it’s their turn